~ NOTICE ~

 Who are our customers?

-Because we’re located in the San Francisco Bay Area we attract most of our customers from Northern California, but our unique approach, extraordinary product quality, and design service have earned us a nationwide clientele (we’ve had orders from nearly every state!)
-More on mail order custom framing… Whether they’re artists, serious collectors or just individuals who simply appreciate the things they look at every day, our customers care deeply about the pictures they live with, and seek a refreshing alternative to conventional frame shops.
+Because we’re located in the San Francisco Bay Area we attract most of our customers from Northern California, but our unique approach, extraordinary product quality, and design service have earned us a nationwide clientele (we’ve had orders from nearly every state!).
+More on online ordering… Whether they’re artists, serious collectors or just individuals who simply appreciate the things they look at every day, our customers care deeply about the pictures they live with, and seek a refreshing alternative to conventional frame shops.
 While we’ve made a specialty of framing for the Arts and Crafts home (Craftsman bungalow and mission oak interiors), I am singularly devoted to a timeless and vital design approach, and a versatility appealing to anyone who loves wood, fine craftsmanship, and harmony between picture and frame.
 Read testimonials.

 What kinds of items do we frame?